-It’s almost Spring which brings all that rain and basement flooding.
+It’s Spring which brings all that rain and basement flooding.
 Installing a sump pump in your basement is a great way to prevent floods during heavy rains, but there are a number of ways the sump pump can fail and eventually overflow.
 Even with a sump pump, some problems can occur and still have your basement flood.
 Make sure to temporarily unplug your sump pump from the power source before attempting to fix any of the following problems.

 The following tips will help prevent sump pump overflow in your basement:

 - Debris in the Basin: Sometimes debris such as children’s toys and other household objects may fall into the basin and interrupt the float mechanism which can cause it to malfunction.
 The float mechanism can also fail naturally over time.
 To test this mechanism, fill up the basin with water to make sure the sump pump starts like it should.

 - Check Valve: The check valve prevents water from going back into the sump pump in the event of a failure.
 Make sure to check this valve because it is not always installed properly; the arrow should be pointing away from the sump pump.